smart-on-fhir/smart-health-links/docs/spec.md

 * `label`: Optional.
 String no longer than 80 characters that provides a short description of the data behind the SHLink.
 * `v`: Optional.
 Integer representing the SHLinks protocol version this SHLink conforms to.
 MAY be omitted when the default value (`1`) applies.

 SHL Sharing Applications MAY include additional "extension properties" in this payload.
 Any extension properties SHALL start with `_` to avoid naming conflicts.
-Any extension properties SHALL NOT be safe for recipients to ignore.
+Any extension properties SHALL be safe for recipients to ignore.

 The JSON Payload is then:
 * Minified